 Common Name: Carolina Yelloweyed Grass

-Xyris caroliniana is a Perennial up to 1.00 metres tall.
+Xyris caroliniana is a perennial plant that can grow up to 1.00 metres tall.

 It has medicinal uses.